-The credit risk for cash and cash equivalents and financial assets at fair value through profit or loss is considered negligible, since the counterparties are reputable banks with high credit-ratings assigned by international credit-rating agencies.
+The credit risk for cash and cash equivalents is considered negligible, since the counterparties are reputable banks with high credit-ratings assigned by international credit-rating agencies.

-The extent of the Cell's exposure to credit risk in respect of the quoted financial assets at fair value through profit approximates the carrying values as at the reporting date.
+The extent of the Cell's exposure to credit risk in respect of the financial assets at fair values through profit and loss approximates the carrying amount as at the reporting date.